 The second option is to strengthen the research and commercialization of existing universities, building on on-going activities.
 This option can work in a select number of universities, especially those whose charters allow them to operate as innovation universities.

-New innovation universities would be focused and could be embedded in government ministries.
 For example, Jomo Kenyatta University of Agriculture (JKUAT) is Kenya operates as an innovation university.
 JKUAT has created the Nairobi Industrial and Technology Park to advance product development and commercialization.
 South Africa’s Stellenbosch University was the developing world’s first higher education institution to build and launch a satellite.
 These examples demonstrate the viability of using existing universities as innovation champions.